hand pruning lavender

 How to prune lavender

-Regular pruning is essential if you want your lavender to look good, stay healthy and live longer.
+Lavender needs regular pruning if you want it to keep flowering, stay healthy and live longer.
 Properly pruned, some varieties of lavender can last up to 20 years.
-Left untouched, it soon becomes shapeless and woody, with few flowers and long, bare stems.
-Here’s how to prune your lavender to maintain an attractive, sweet smelling shrub that will brighten your garden for many years to come.
+Left untouched, it soon becomes shapeless and woody with bare stems and few flowers.
+Here, expert horticulturist Mandy Bradshaw explains how to prune your lavender to maintain an attractive, sweet-smelling shrub that will brighten your garden for many years to come.

 What type of lavender do you have?